Berkheya

-Berkheya is a genus of flowering plants in the aster family, Asteraceae, and the subfamily Carduoideae, the thistles.
+Berkheya is a genus of flowering plants in the family Asteraceae.
 It is distributed in tropical Africa, especially in southern regions.
 Of about 75 species, 71 can be found in South Africa.

 Most species have yellow ray florets, a few have white, and B. purpurea has light purple or mauve florets.

-B. purpurea is cultivated as an ornamental plant.
+Berkheya purpurea is cultivated as an ornamental plant.
 Some Berkheya are known as weeds.